Pyrrha-Platform/Pyrrha-Database/README.md

 Please be patient while the chart is being deployed
 ```

-You should see the primary and secondary pods running now:
+You should see the primary and secondary pods running after some time.
+The chart first creates the persistent volume claims first before creatings the pods and services

 ```
 ❯ kubectl get pods
 NAME                  READY   STATUS    RESTARTS   AGE